Mummy Mountain

 Heading toward a forest of dead trees

-After leaving the trail we ascend a scree slope.
+After leaving the trail we ascended a scree slope

-The 150 m ascent up the scree is slow.
+The 150 m ascent up the scree was slow

-We reach the ridge at the top of the scree slope.
+We reached the ridge at the top of the scree slope

-We keep right until we reach the base of the cliff band and then follow the cliff band to the chute
+We kept right until we reached the base of the cliff band, and then we followed the cliff band to

 Lots of snow on the ridge